tballmsft/WhenDo/README.md

 ### Input events

-First, press the A button to cycle through the following *input events*, each of which is shown by an animation on the micro:bit screen (or via a single letter, depending on how you configure the application):
+First, press the A button to cycle through the following *input events* in the following order:

 - A: press the A button
 - B: press the B button